 “Should I get a college education?”

 If you consider the bang-for-your-buck you get with an acting degree, remember that only a sliver of those who pay for it ever end up with acting careers.
 So a degree isn’t a guarantee of a career.
 Works for some, just not for most.

-A liberal arts education as a practical choice for aspiring actors.
-It’s a great prep for any mode of professional acting (especially if the drama department casts non-major students in shows).
+A liberal arts education is a great prep for any mode of professional acting (especially if the college’s Theater Department casts non-major students in shows).
 Non acting-focused study for an aspiring actor may seem counter intuitive.
 The argument against being essentially, “What practical use is there to a degree in Underwater Basket Weaving when you want a career in something else?”
 (Or some variation of that.)

 I also studied the German language for a few years as well and spent a year living in Germany on an exchange program, even though I had no desire to be a translator or teach German.
 I never took the language certification because…why?
 I just enjoyed the language and the access to philosophy, theater, movies and music it offered.
-I liked gaining another perspective.
+I enjoyed gaining another perspective.

 So what was I left with upon graduating with my liberal arts college degree?

-I graduated with was a basic grasp of the “Western Tradition” from numerous angles (history, art, music, philosophy, theater, etc.).
+I graduated with a basic grasp of the “Western Tradition” from numerous angles (history, art, music, philosophy, theater, etc.).
 I also had a well ingrained habit of pursuing what I liked to do, rather than what I felt I was obligated to do.
 I wasn’t focused on any practical or monetary payoff.
-I emerged able to write well, perform on stage, think critically on my own and pursue my own curiosity.
-This lead me in many directions after graduating and continues to pay off in my life personally and professionally.
+I emerged able to write well, analyze ideas, perform on stage, think critically and skeptically on my own.
+I was able to pursue my own curiosity.
+My stance towards the universe was open and essentially played out like an improv.